 A second area of the syllabus where new learning outcomes have been included is syllabus area B Professional and Ethical considerations, where two new learning outcomes have been included in relation to professional scepticism.
 The first learning outcome that has been added to syllabus area B is 'Discuss the importance of professional scepticism in planning and performing an audit', and the second is 'Assess whether an engagement has been planned and performed with an attitude of professional scepticism, and evaluate the implications'.

-The syllabus has been made more robust in respect of professional skepticism due to its being a matter of increasing importance in the profession, with the IAASB issuing in February 2012 a document entitled Questions and Answers - Professional Skepticism in an Audit of Financial Statements, which explores the importance of professional skepticism as a concept to be employed during an audit.
+The syllabus has been made more robust in respect of professional scepticism due to its being a matter of increasing importance in the profession, with the IAASB issuing in February 2012 a document entitled Questions and Answers - Professional Skepticism in an Audit of Financial Statements, which explores the importance of professional scepticism as a concept to be employed during an audit.
 Similarly, the UK’s Financial Reporting Council issued a Briefing Paper on Professional Skepticism in March 2012, covering similar ground to the IAASB document.
 On issuing the IAASB document, the Chairman of the IAASB stated the following.
-'The IAASB’s International Standards on Auditing (ISAs) explicitly recognize the fundamental importance of professional skepticism.
-Nevertheless, adopting and applying a skeptical mindset is ultimately a personal and professional responsibility to be embraced by every auditor.
+'The IAASB’s International Standards on Auditing (ISAs) explicitly recognize the fundamental importance of professional scepticism.
+Nevertheless, adopting and applying a sceptical mindset is ultimately a personal and professional responsibility to be embraced by every auditor.
 It is an integral part of the auditor’s skill set, is closely interrelated to the fundamental concepts of auditor independence and professional judgment, and contributes to audit quality.
 The auditor’s education, training, and experience are therefore critical.'
-This highlights the importance of professional skepticism not just as an attitude to be employed by the auditor, but as a crucial part of quality control including ethical considerations.
+This highlights the importance of professional scepticism not just as an attitude to be employed by the auditor, but as a crucial part of quality control including ethical considerations.
 A sceptical attitude enhances the auditor’s ability to identify and respond to conditions that may indicate possible misstatement due to error or fraud and critically assess audit evidence.

 Candidates are reminded that current issues remains a feature of the syllabus and that they should be aware of IAASB developments and matters being debated within the profession.
 The IFAC website contains information on the work of the IAASB including its current projects and consultations.
 Such matters have formed the basis of discussion questions in paper P7, in which candidates are required to discuss a statement and are expected to form their own views and opinions on such matters.
 Current issues can also be embedded within scenario based questions.
 Current issues encompasses a wide variety of areas, and the topics of current issues requirements in past examinations have included for example, the audit of complex and subjective transactions and matters such as going concern and revenue recognition, developments in ethical standards and in the regulation of the auditing profession, and revisions to auditing standards.